soyoahn/soyoahn.github.io/_posts/2026-03-20-i-want-to-aquascape.md

 # I want to aquascape.
 ---
-When I was around six months pregnant with my second kid, I came down with an obsessive need to start an aquarium.
+When I was about six months pregnant with my second kid, I came down with an obsessive need to start an aquarium.
 I sourced a tank and starter materials from my local [Buy Nothing](https://buynothingproject.org/) group, bought some plants, added water and some fish food, and let it sit and [cycle](https://www.aquariumcoop.com/blogs/aquarium/fish-tank-cycling).
 As a major plant-enjoyer, I kind of forgot about adding a fish and enjoyed my underwater garden.

 Fast forward three months later, a literal *week* before my due date, we were moving and... because the tank was so nicely cycled, I wanted to bring some of the water with us.
 So my husband carried the one-third full tank on his lap while I drove us a few miles up the road to our new place.
 (One-third full and *still* a lot of water sloshed out during that drive--go figure! 🙈 Who could've foreseen.)